gtamang001/devops-poc/mds/jenkins.md

     - Build Environment
         - delete and build
 ### Build Step
-This includes various way to build your project
+This includes various ways to build your project
 ### Post build
 This step allows us to wrap up the build
 ### Jobs in detail